Yass, New South Wales: Local events

 The Yass Show is held in March, the Turning Wave Festival from 2012 to 2017 in September, and the Yass Arts-and-Crafts Festival in November, along with numerous other festivals and events throughout the year.

-In 2021 the Yass Show is scheduled for 20 March.
+In 2021 the Yass Show was scheduled for 20 March.
 Usually a two-day event, it was reduced to one day to allow volunteers to handle the restrictions imposed due to the COVID-19 pandemic in Australia.
 It will start earlier, and finish later.

 In popular culture

 In 2018, the town was featured in Queer Eye, a Netflix original series.
 The town was chosen as its name matches one of the cast's favourite sayings: yaass.

+The lead character in the Australian sitcom Colin from Accounts hails from Yass; he brings his live-in girlfriend home to meet the family in a second-season episode.

-Yass is also famous for a humorous billboard for the town's McDonald's restaurant, shows the McDonald's logo and the town's name (making it read "M YASS", similar to "my ass").
+Yass is also famous for a humorous billboard advertising the town's McDonald's restaurant, shows the McDonald's logo and the town's name (making it read "M YASS, opens at 6 AM". similar to "my ass").